nash-md/automatic-speech-recognition-keyword-detection/README.md

 ### Run the Demo

 After the installation has completed please open `https://<your_application_name>/` in a web browser.
-You can now add keyword to the list which are later uses for the real-time speech intent detection.
+You can now add keywords to the list which are later used for the real-time speech intent detection.
 Select a language for the speech recognition and set a phone number you want to call.

-Please check that you have suffient balance and you set [Voice Geographic Permissions](https://www.twilio.com/console/voice/settings/geo-permissions) to allow your Twilio account to call this phone number.
-When you pick up the phone Twilio ASR will detect the voice and convert the audio signal into text.
+Please check that you have sufficient balance and you have set [Voice Geographic Permissions](https://www.twilio.com/console/voice/settings/geo-permissions) to allow your Twilio account to call this phone number.
+When you pick up the phone, Twilio ASR will detect the voice and convert the audio signal into text.
 The text content is pushed to the browser and if a matching word from the keyword list is found it is highlighted.

 ## Questions?